percona/everest-doc/docs/install/uninstallEverest.md

 - [Percona Operator for MongoDB](https://docs.percona.com/percona-operator-for-mongodb/index.html)
 - [Percona Operator for PostgreSQL](https://docs.percona.com/percona-operator-for-postgresql/2.0/index.html)

-    The list of CRD's for the operators is given below:
+    The list of CRDs for the operators is given below:

     === "Operators installed with Percona Everest"